harvard-lil/website-static/app/_posts/2014-03-26-link-roundup-march-26-2014.md

 {% include roundup-item.html
   link="http://opinionator.blogs.nytimes.com/2014/03/24/keep-it-short/?src=me&ref=general"
   title="Keep It Short"
-  text="\"The point of brevity isn’t to chop a certain kind of word, but to make sure that each word is essential.\"" by="Matt Phillips"
+  text="\"The point of brevity isn't to chop a certain kind of word, but to make sure that each word is essential.\"" by="Matt Phillips"
 %}